ANUBHAVxKZAMA/NumberTypes/README.md

 ## How to Run

-# CLONE REPO
+# Clone the repository
 git clone https://github.com/ANUBHAVxKZAMA/NumberTypes.git

+# Navigate into the directory
 cd NumberTypes

-# COMPILE ANY JAVA FILE
-javac FileName.java

-# RUN PROGRAM
-java FileName

-# EXAMPLE
+# Compile the Java file
 javac PalindromeNumber.java

+# Run the program
 java PalindromeNumber